typelevel/doobie/modules/docs/src/main/mdoc/docs/15-Extensions-PostgreSQL.md

 import doobie.postgres.rangeimplicits._
 ```

-To customize existing or create for example new implementation of `Range[Byte]` you can use public method declared in the following package `doobie.postgres.rangeimplicits`:
+To create for example custom implementation of `Range[Byte]` you can use the public method which declared in the following package `doobie.postgres.rangeimplicits`:

 ```scala mdoc:silent
 def rangeMeta[T](sqlRangeType: String)(implicit D: RangeBoundDecoder[T], E: RangeBoundEncoder[T]): Meta[Range[T]]